directus/directus/docs/cloud/teams.md

 ![Destroying a Team](https://cdn.directus.io/docs/v9/cloud/accounts-and-teams/accounts-and-teams-20220228A/destroy-a-team-20220225A.webp)

 This action is permanent and irreversible.
-Destroying a Directus Cloud Team completely removes all its data from our platform (for all team members).
-To destroy a Directus Cloud Team, follow these steps:
+Destroying a Directus Cloud Team completely removes all its data from our platform.
+To destroy a Team, follow these steps:

-1. Sign in to the Cloud Dashboard.
+1. Login to the Cloud Dashboard.
 2. Open the Team Menu in the Dashboard Header.
-3. Select the team you wish to destroy from the dropdown.
+3. In the dropdown, click to select the Team you wish to destroy.
-4. Navigate to the **Settings** page.
+4. Navigate to the Settings page.
 5. Scroll down to the "Destroy this Team" section.
 6. Toggle <span mi icon dngr>local_fire_department</span> and an input box will appear.
 7. Enter the team name into the input box.
 8. Click **"Destroy Team"**.

-::: tip
+::: tip Destroy Contained Project First

-You cannot destroy a Team if it contains one or more Projects.
-So you must destroy any contained Projects before destroying your Team.
+You will be unable to destroy a Team if it contains one or more Projects.

 :::